MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

    :::image type="content" source="media/service-template-apps-install-distribute/power-bi-get-apps.png" alt-text="Screenshot of the Power BI apps page with get apps highlighted." lightbox="media/service-template-apps-install-distribute/power-bi-get-apps.png":::

 1. In the Power BI apps marketplace that appears, select **Template apps**.
-All the template apps available in AppSource will be shown.
+All the template apps available in AppSource are shown.
 Browse to find the template app you're looking for, or get a filtered selection by using the search box.
 Type part of the name of the template app, or select a category such as finance, analytics, or marketing to find the item you're looking for.

    :::image type="content" source="media/service-template-apps-install-distribute/app-source-template-apps.png" alt-text="Screenshot of the AppSource page with template apps highlighted." lightbox="media/service-template-apps-install-distribute/app-source-template-apps.png":::

 1. When you find the template app, select it.
-The template app offer will display.
+The template app offer appears.
 Select **Get It Now**.

    :::image type="content" source="media/service-template-apps-install-distribute/service-github-template-app-appsource-get-it-now.png" alt-text="Screenshot of the AppSource page showing the GitHub template app, get it now is highlighted." lightbox="media/service-template-apps-install-distribute/service-github-template-app-appsource-get-it-now.png":::